2017 American Ethanol E15 250

 The 2017 American Ethanol E15 250 presented by Enogen was the 14th stock car race of the 2017 NASCAR Xfinity Series season and the seventh iteration of the event.
 The race was held on Sunday, June 24, 2017, Newton, Iowa, at Iowa Speedway, a 0.875 miles (1.408 km) permanent oval-shaped racetrack.
 The race took the scheduled 250 laps to complete.
 At race's end, William Byron, driving for JR Motorsports, would win the race after leading 78 laps.
 It was Byron's first career win in the xfinity series.
 To fill out the podium, Ryan Sieg of RSS Racing and Tyler Reddick of Chip Ganassi Racing would finish second and third, respectively.

-Background

-The race was held at Iowa Speedway, which is a 7/8-mile (1.4 km) paved oval motor racing track in Newton, Iowa, United States, approximately 30 mi east of Des Moines.
-It has over 25,000 permanent seats as well as a unique multi-tiered RV viewing area along the backstretch.